NASA has slated Michigan Technological University’s next pupil-constructed satellite

 Michigan Tech is no exception.
 Maust explained significantly stays to be performed.
 But as Huskies

-prepare Oculus-ASR for its launch can attest, this isn’t the to start with time the Aerospace Enterprise has contended with
+who relentlessly labored to prepare Oculus-ASR for its launch can attest, this isn’t the to start with time the Aerospace Enterprise has contended with

 unexpectedly condensed timelines.